Understanding Cross-Chain Token Transfers

 Because any token can be wrapped without additional functionality required in the token contract, the lock and mint mechanism is backward compatible with any token.
 This has helped the lock and mint transfer approach become very common.

-In order to help mitigate these downsides, token issuers or a token’s community can appoint canonical wrapped tokens that approved bridges can mint.
+In order to help mitigate these downsides, token issuers or a token’s community can use the industry-standard CCIP for token transfers.

 <div class="educational-divider sections-divider"></div>